Cherry Limeade

 The “Flop Monster”

 The exotic resin machine.
-Inherits the PLCG’s tall, lanky growth habit—heavy stretch, thinner branches, and smaller but extremely resin-saturated nugs.
-This is the plant that needs trellis support and canopy management but rewards you with the Platinum trichome coverage and the Gelato funk that competitive growers obsess over.
-Chemical lemon rind layered with doughy musk.
+Inherits the PLCG’s tall, lanky growth habit—heavy Super Lemon Haze stretch, thinner branches, and smaller but extremely resin-saturated nugs.
+This is the plant that needs trellis support and canopy management but rewards you with the Platinum trichome coverage and the Haze-lemon-musk that competitive growers obsess over.
+Sharp lemon rind layered with doughy Cookies cream.
 Not the easiest plant in the pack, but the extract from this pheno is unreal.

 Best For: Extraction, resin production, exotic hunters